 Dr. Clifford Myers, MD Eye Care Center is Here to Help

 If you are having trouble with computer strain on your eyes, it’s time to make an appointment with Dr. Clifford Myers at our Eye Care Center.
-We can work with you to find practical solutions for your unique situation, and suggest advice and tips for working with your job or school responsibilities instead of against them.
+We can work with you to find practical solutions for your unique situation.
+We can suggest advice and tips for working with your job or school responsibilities instead of against them.
 If this sounds like you, give us a call today and we’ll get you scheduled!